tamaroning/wanco/README.md

 ![plot](./animal_dance_dog.png)

-wanco is a WebAssembly AOT compiler which supports cross-platform (ISA/OS) Checkpoint/Restore functionalities. wanco is forked from [Wasker](https://github.com/mewz-project/wasker).
+wanco is a WebAssembly AOT compiler which supports cross-platform (CPU and OS) Checkpoint/Restore functionalities. wanco is forked from [Wasker](https://github.com/mewz-project/wasker).

 See [examples](./examples) for quick start.